broadinstitute/cromwell/supportedBackends/aws/src/main/scala/cromwell/backend/impl/aws/README.md

 Probably a little too closely, and lots of code was lifted from the Google backend originally, then modified to work with AWS.

-Fundamentally, Google Pipelines (a.k.a.
-JES) works pretty differently from AWS Batch.
+Fundamentally, Google Pipelines API (a.k.a.
+PAPI) works pretty differently from AWS Batch.
 In Pipelines, all the infrastructure is completely managed by Google, while AWS Batch exposes that infrastructure to a large degree so that customers can fine tune it as necessary.